How to Extend Your Carpet’s Life

 Vacuum your carpets frequently

 Your best chance to prolong the life of your piece and keep its comfort and durability qualities high is to vacuum them once in a while.
 And by once in a while, we mean twice per week or more often if you have a big family or pets around.
 This is extremely helpful for the areas called high-traffic lanes.
 Another good idea is to groom them – it helps to control crushing and matting, and allows the vacuum cleaner to suck the dirt that is stuck in the base of your piece.
+If your schedule doesn’t allow you to perform a regular vacuuming, consider hiring cleaning services.

 Keep your vacuum cleaner in a good shape